 I’m officially a beta tester

 A lot of time has passed my peak gaming days maybe behind me.
 I just don’t have the time and the opportunity to play.
 I spent so many years studying for and finally passing all three CFA® exams.
-Now I cannot find a job in order to complete the Charter.
+Now while trying to find a new job in order to complete the Charter.
 I’m also updating old blog posts and so many have busted links the makes the post considerably less than vital.
 Several of the games and studios mentioned below no longer exist.

 Vancouver has a lot of game studios.
 I’ve applied to more than a few, but my first official beta testing gig came via Twitter.
 One of the people I follow, (hi Boris!) posted a link and I had to access it via my iPhone and now I’m beta testing a game called Bounty Island.
 This isn’t by one of the game companies I’ve applied to, but I’ve met Mack a few times and turned up an interview with him talking about the game.